I, Tonya: Development

+Filming

 Principal photography began in late January 2017 in Macon, Georgia, where Macon Coliseum was used as a set.
 Throughout the shoot, Robbie suffered from a herniated disc in her neck and had routine MRIs to ensure it was safe for her to continue filming skating scenes.
 Filming wrapped in late February of that year, with pickups in Atlanta on May 16.
+In an interview, Margot Robbie highlighted that she and Tom Ackerley had to postpone their honeymoon for the production of I, Tonya.

 Music

 Some of the songs featured in I, Tonya had been used in Harding's real-life routines, such as ZZ Top's "Sleeping Bag".
-Others were selected by music supervisor Susan Jacobs: tracks from 1970s such as Fleetwood Mac's "The Chain" or Supertramp's "Goodbye Stranger" came from an era when music was "powerful and full" and "warm."
+Others were selected by music supervisor Susan Jacobs: tracks from 1970s such as Fleetwood Mac's "The Chain" or Supertramp's "Goodbye Stranger" came from an era when music was "warm", "powerful and full."
 Jacobs felt the "classic rock songs filled the picture without getting in the way of the story."
 Critic Emily Manning found that others, such as En Vogue's "Free Your Mind" and Heart's "Barracuda", created "an interesting parallel between Tonya's tenacity and ambition."
 The film ends with Siouxsie and the Banshees' cover of "The Passenger"; Manning wrote: "There was something really right about seeing Tonya skate to Siouxsie."
 Jacobs said that "The Passenger" was "something obviously female and the lyrics [resonated]".
 The lyrics of Dire Straits' "Romeo and Juliet" were also important as "they felt like the story".

 A soundtrack was released on December 8, 2017, by Milan Records, featuring songs used in the film by various artists and tracks from the original score.

+Although he was not commissioned to write a song for the film, Sufjan Stevens sent his song "Tonya Harding" (2017) to Jacobs, but it was turned down because no way could be found for it to be used in the film.